harikrishnaaa321/toxicity-detection/Readme.md

-🛡️ Toxicity & Abuse Detection Microservice
+Toxicity & Abuse Detection Microservice

-An AI-powered FastAPI microservice to detect toxic, abusive, bullying, or inappropriate language in user-generated posts.
+An AI-powered FastAPI microservice for detecting toxic, abusive, bullying, or inappropriate language in user-generated content.
 The service runs fully offline, leverages a DistilBERT model in ONNX format, and is Dockerized for easy deployment.

-🚀 Features
+Features
 Predicts toxicity scores and flags harmful content.

 Returns structured JSON with: